PicanhaLabs/blog/_posts/backbone-and-rest-api.md

 </html>
 ```

 Until here nothing special, just importing [Backbone] itself and its dependencies ([jQuery] and [Underscore]).
-Just below this imports there is our example named 'User.js'.
+Just below these imports there is our example named 'User.js'.

 So let's take a look to this User.js.